 (iii) a national, medical, physical therapy, or healthcare specialty society.

-(i) any course that pertains to physical therapy, but which is not offered through an accredited medical, physical therapy, and/or healthcare education program as identified in (4)(a).
+(i) any course that pertains to physical therapy, but which is not approved or offered through an accredited medical, physical therapy, and/or healthcare education program as identified in (4)(a).

-(vi) taking and passing the jurisprudence exam in each two-year cycle.
-Max hour/credit one;
+(viii) taking and passing the jurisprudence exam in each two-year cycle.
+Max hour/credit one; and

-(5) Activities excluded from continuing education credits: Staff meetings, teaching of physical therapy-related courses, or if the licensee's primary occupation is teaching, regularly scheduled institutional activities such as rounds or case conferences, and repeating or retaking an activity and/or coursework.
+(5) Activities excluded from continuing education hours/credits include: staff meetings; teaching physical therapy-related courses if that is the licensee's primary occupation; regularly scheduled institutional activities such as rounds or case conferences; and repeating or retaking an activity and/or coursework.

 (6) Failure to comply with the continuing education requirement may be grounds for disciplinary action.